chrisgleissner/java-benchmarks/README.md

 ./benchmark.sh -i nano
 ```

-After completion, please find the results at `./jmh-result-all.json`.
+After completion, you find the results in `./jmh-result-all.json`.

 ## Details